DraftKings Casino Promo Code MI, PA, NJ: Exclusive $2K Bonus this August 2023

 DraftKings Casino Bonus Code Terms and Conditions

-As with any casino promotion, the DraftKings Casino Promo Code comes with specific terms and conditions designed to ensure fairness and excitement for all players.
-Here are some essential points to keep in mind while enjoying this offer:
+As with any casino promotion, the DraftKings Casino Promo Code is subject to specific terms and conditions carefully crafted to ensure fairness and excitement for all players.
+Here are some key points to consider while taking advantage of this offer:

 Game Contributions:

-Different games contribute differently to the playthrough requirement.
-Most slots, Keno, and virtual sports contribute 100%, allowing you to make substantial progress towards meeting the requirement.
-Certain games such as blackjack, select slots, and table games have a 20% contribution rate.
-For example, if you wager $100 on these games, $20 will be counted towards fulfilling the playthrough.
-Live dealer games, video poker, baccarat, and roulette have a 10% contribution rate, providing you with a steady progression.
-However, it's important to note that craps and other variety games do not contribute to the playthrough at all.
+Each game contributes differently to the playthrough requirement.
+Most slots, Keno, and virtual sports contribute 100%, allowing you to make significant progress toward fulfilling the requirement.
+Certain games like blackjack, select slots, and table games have a 20% contribution rate.
+For instance, if you wager $100 on these games, $20 will count toward meeting the playthrough.
+Live dealer games, video poker, baccarat, and roulette have a 10% contribution rate, ensuring steady progression.
+However, it's important to be aware that craps and other variety games do not contribute to the playthrough at all.
 We recommend reviewing the game contributions to plan your gaming strategy effectively.

 First Deposit Only